 Common Ethernet Cable Issues and Troubleshooting Tips

 Despite their robustness, Ethernet cables can encounter problems.
-Here’s how to tackle common issues:
+Here’s how to address common issues:

-- No Connection: First, check if the cable is securely plugged into both devices and that the network card is enabled.
-Try another cable or port.
+- No Connection: First, verify that the cable is securely plugged into both devices and that the network card is enabled.
+Try an alternative cable or port.

-- Slow Speeds: This could indicate the wrong cable category for your network speed (e.g., using Cat5e on a 10 Gbps network), a damaged cable, or interference.
+- Slow Speeds: This could indicate an incorrect cable category for your network speed (e.g., using Cat5e on a 10 Gbps network), a damaged cable, or interference.
 Inspect the cable for visible damage.

 - Intermittent Connection: Often caused by a loose connection, a damaged cable, or significant electromagnetic interference.
 Ensure shielding is intact and connections are snug.